mpv-player/mpv/DOCS/man/input.rst

     Ordered after ``start-file`` and before ``playback-restart``.

 ``on_load_fail``
-    Called after after a file has been opened, but failed to.
+    Called after a file has been opened, but failed to.
 This can be used to provide a fallback in case native demuxers failed to recognize the file, instead of always running before the native demuxers like ``on_load``.
 Demux will only be retried if ``stream-open-filename``